The Revolution will not be Televised

 In reality, this grassroots movement wasn’t started by famous football players, black politicians, or social media celebrity activists.
 It was a movement started by black women, men, and queer black activists fed up with police brutality and murder.

-The United States was a country founded on racism and bigotry, and at its core, that prejudice has been directed towards people’s of African descent.
-From slavery to Jim Crow, to the Civil Rights and Black Power Era, to today’s new Jim Crow and Trump Era.
+The United States was a country founded on racism and bigotry, and at its core, that prejudice has been directed towards people of African descent.
+From slavery to Jim Crow to the Civil Rights and Black Power Era to today’s new Jim Crow and Trump Era.

 At every step of the way, black people have rebelled and fought against systematic oppression, from Nat Turner’s rebellion to Ida B. Wells Red Record to Bloody Sunday to LA Riots to Baltimore 2016.
 Black folks at the margins of society have always been at the vanguard of dismantling racism and bringing about a system of justice.

 History has proved time and time again that when people have fought for liberation and against repression, there have been counter-revolutionary forces at play that try to quash the rebellion.
 The Black Lives Matter movement has gained many foes since it’s inception, like other movements in the past.
-Unfortunately, over the past few years, there have been many mysterious deaths of young BLM activist across the country.
-This what makes the deaths of so many BLM activist tragic is their deaths are cloaked in mystery; from Chicago to Ferguson, to Columbus, Ohio, to New Orleans.
-BLM has been criticized for being anti-police and in some cases, anti-white.
-Thus, in the wake of these deaths perhaps local law enforcement could be lackadaisical in solving these fallen activists murder cases?
+Unfortunately, over the past few years, there have been many mysterious deaths of young BLM activists across the country.
+What makes these deaths BLM activists tragic is they are cloaked in mystery, from Chicago to Ferguson, to Columbus, Ohio, to New Orleans.
+BLM has been criticized for being anti-police and, in some cases, anti-white.
+Thus, in the wake of these deaths, perhaps local law enforcement could be lackadaisical in solving these fallen activist murder cases?
 Or it could something more sinister at play?

-Is it so far fetched to think that local and federal law enforcement would take a keen interest stamping out a movement built on exposing policing corruption, mass incarceration, police brutality, and murder of unarmed black and brown citizens across the country?
-History shows us what repression and violent retribution looks like against those who challenged the status quo of America’s racial caste system.
-The assassination of Chicago’s Black Panther folk hero Fred Hampton, the surveillance and eventual assassinations of MLK and Malcolm X. Activist, Assata Shukar is still on the FBI’s most wanted decades later.
-So when BLM activist come up dead or murdered, the black community has every right to be skeptical of the circumstances that lead to their untimely demises.
+Is it so far fetched to think that local and federal law enforcement would take a keen interest stomping out a movement built on exposing policing corruption, mass incarceration, police brutality, and murder of unarmed black and brown citizens across the country?
+History shows us what repression and violent retribution looks like against those who challenged the status quo of America’s racial and economic caste system.
+The assassination of Chicago’s Black Panther folk hero Fred Hampton, the surveillance, and eventual assassinations of MLK and Malcolm X. Activist, Assata Shukar is still on the FBI’s most wanted decades later.
+So when BLM activists come up dead or murdered, the black community has every right to be skeptical of the circumstances that lead to their untimely demises.